nf-core/genomeqc/docs/output.md

 [NCBI genome download](https://github.com/kblin/ncbi-genome-download) is a tool for downloading assemlbies from the NCBI FTP site.

-In nf-core/genomeqc, it inputs RefSeq IDs and donwloads the respective assembly and annotation.
+In nf-core/genomeqc, it inputs RefSeq IDs and donwloads the respective assembly and annotation in FASTA and GFF formats.
+If local files are provided, this step is skipped.

 <details markdown="1">
 <summary>Output files</summary>